OpenPhilologyAdmin/OPEN-fe/README.md

 16. Every request should be tested and mocked using MSW.
 17. Everything related to `react-testing-library` is imported from test-utils.
 18. Always use meaningful variables, avoid abbreviations or single-character variable names
-19. Do not store gradients in the theme.
-20. Prefer types to interfaces for type declarations.
+19. Prefer types to interfaces for type declarations.
-21. Use curly braces for multi-line ifs, even if there is only a single instruction inside.
+20. Use curly braces for multi-line ifs, even if there is only a single instruction inside.

 ## Core resources